BasicAlgorithm/BasicAlgorithm/README.md

 🔭  I am focus on find out The First, I think it will be short and really basic, Algorithm.\
 👯  I am looking for postgraduate studies.
 (I already don't use diapers and my parents gave me permission)\
-🌱  I am always learning multidisciplinary and interdisciplinary things looking for transdisciplinary things.
+🌱  Road to transdisciplinary brain.

 ## My main work